BDC Hamburger Icon

 • Flexibility with job descriptions: Companies can give employees more flexibility by steering clear of narrow job descriptions and fixed offices.
 Let team members cross-pollinate their skill sets with a shared purpose and common goals.
 You’ll make the most of everyone’s strengths and give projects greater meaning.

 • Flexibility with work hours: The 9-to-5 workday is increasingly falling out of favor.
 Moving away from rigid schedules and organizational structures spares employees the sense of drudgery that comes with the weekday grind.
 That sort of prescriptive atmosphere gets workers excited about only one thing: the weekend.
 Today, employees highly value flexible schedules: Nearly half of respondents to a Skynova survey said a flexible schedule was more important than their salary.
-The four-day-workweek trend is also getting attention.
+The four-day workweek trend is also getting attention.
 Some companies, including Panasonic and thredUP, have shifted to a 32-hour workweek at full salary.

 5. Invest in fun to create a happier workplace.

-Injecting fun into the workplace pays dividends for everyone.
-An organization’s investment in joy can be as simple as encouraging employees to take five-minute breaks from their desks (which reduces muscle fatigue and eyestrain and improves focus).
-For a company with deeper pockets, investing in fun can mean building inspiring green spaces on its campuses, where employees can take walks.
+An organization’s investment in joy can be as simple as encouraging employees to take five-minute breaks from their desks; this activity reduces muscle fatigue and eyestrain and improves focus.
+For a company with deeper pockets, investing in fun can mean building inspiring green spaces on its campuses where employees can take walks.

 6. Reward employees generously to improve workplace happiness.